windmill-labs/windmill/README.md

 1. Define a minimal and generic script in Python or Typescript that solve a specific task.
 Here sending an email with SMTP.
-The code can be defined in the provided Web IDE or synchronizing with your own github repo:
+The code can be defined in the provided Web IDE or synchronized with your own github repo:
    ![Step 1](./imgs/step1.png)

 2. Your scripts parameters are automatically parsed and generate a frontend.
 You